-6 Steps to Zero Waste Pumpkin Carving for Halloween
+4 Steps to a Zero Waste Pumpkin Carving For Halloween

 Carving pumpkins for Halloween?
-What’s not to love?
-All of the goodness that usually gets tossed into the trash can be used to add more fun to this tradition.
-Check out these 6 steps to make your carving completely zero waste this year.
+With all of the goodness that usually gets tossed into the trash during this holiday activity, learn how to make this tradition more sustainable.
+Check out these 4 steps to make your carving completely zero waste this year!

 Start with a sharp knife, metal spoon, and two bowls – one for flesh and one for seeds.
 Cut open the pumpkin by carving a circle into the top (or bottom) of the pumpkin.